-All North Carolinians age 12 and older are eligible to be vaccinated now.
+- All North Carolinians ages 5 and older are eligible to be vaccinated now.
 Refer to the CDC Stay Up to Date with Your Vaccine webpage.

 We strongly encourage our campus community to get vaccinated.
 Vaccines are proven to keep people out of the hospital and prevent death due to COVID-19.
 Other benefits for campus members who have uploaded their vaccination card:

-- Are not be required to quarantine if they have close contact with a positive individual and do not have symptoms; however, they must test within 5 days and diminish contact until negative test results are returned.
+- Are not required to quarantine if they have close contact with a positive individual and do not have symptoms; however, they must test within 5 days and diminish contact until negative test results are returned.

 - Are not required to complete weekly surveillance testing